 Other recent work includes a film with a unique take on the solo music of The Beatles, featuring the conductor Charles Hazlewood; a documentary with the actor Richard Wilson, back on the road after a heart attack and the BBC2 drama-documentary Frankenstein and The Vampyre (narrated by Claire Foy).

 He was also one of the directors on the George Michael documentary Freedom, that included contributions from Stevie Wonder, Elton John, Ricky Gervais and Tony Bennett amongst others.

-He has experience as a lead director establishing the look and feel of a production and a track record with both new and established on-screen talent.
-He’s adept at working with all sizes of production, from tightly-budgeted observational filming through to major international co-productions.
+He has experience as a lead director establishing the look and feel of a production, a track record with both new and established on-screen talent and is adept at working with all sizes of production: from tightly-budgeted observational filming through to major international co-productions.